sbarbett/uddr_wpm_agent/README.md

 * `DOHClient.js`: Contains a short function for building and submitting DoH requests to the resolver.
 It takes 2 positional args, the IoC and client ID.
 * `IOCParser.js`: A parser for IoCs.
 It will attempt to extrapolate DNS parts or IPs from URLs and emails, which are most commonly what threat feeds report.
 * `threatFeeds.json`: A JSON object that contains an array of feeds.
 Each feed has a "name" and "url".
-* `credentials.csv`: A CSV file containing two columns for account names and their associated client IDs.
+* `credentials.csv`: A CSV containing two columns for account names and their associated client IDs.
 An example file is given.

 ### Script(s)